Problem · US social proof

 US procurement scores proof on four axes.
 European references usually fail two.

-The US procurement officer reading a reference list runs a fast internal score.
+The US procurement officer judging a reference list runs a fast internal score.
 Name recognition: do I know this company.
 Geography: are they US or US-installed.
 Outcome shape: is there a quantified outcome, a customer name, and a category match.
-Channel: do US buyers in my category normally read references from this source.
+Channel: do US buyers in my category normally evaluate references from this source.
 A reference scoring high on all four is load-bearing.
 A reference scoring high on one or two is decorative.

 The typical European Mittelstand reference list has strong name recognition inside Europe and zero name recognition in the US.
 The geography is European.
 The case study is engineering-led, not outcome-led.
 The channel is European trade press.
 The score on the US buyer's internal sort is one out of four.
 The list is not weak.
 The list is being scored in a different field.